cjsun42/cjsun42.github.io/_posts/2025-05-11-VPAFpurpose.md

 ## 🥅 **Mission:** What I hope to achieve with this project
 ---
 I already outlined my major objectives for this project in the first section of the post.
-But to reiterate, I intend on using this blog and this series as an opportunity for self exploration.
+As aforementioned, I intend on using this blog and this series as an opportunity for self exploration.
 The posts are not extremely formal or analysis-driven, rather informative and resource-heavy.
 My reflections are similar to reading responses, a debrief with myself (and any potential readers) after cruising through artist interviews, features, and galleries.

 In doing so, I hope to encourage myself, as well as others, to pursue art education and cultural appreciation for personal enrichment.
 Often, I find myself struggling to enjoy a subject due to the pressures of academia, where learning can quickly become memorization.
 I invite anyone who visits this site (as well as myself) onto a more lighthearted journey through art history: I hope that everytime I come back to an artist entry, I will connect with the artworks and sources in a new and exciting way :)